mshgayar/apache-kafka-zookeeper/README.md

 # apache-kafka-zookeeper
 Apache Kafka and Zookeeper cluster with ansible Based on Centos 7

-This Installation is based on ansible playbook to deploy kafka and zookeeper cluster Required Nodes : Three Nodes
+This Installation is based on Ansible playbook to deploy Kafka and zookeeper cluster Required Nodes : Three Nodes